Jeremie Frimpong: International career

 In November 2022, Frimpong was included in the final selection of the Netherlands senior national team for the 2022 FIFA World Cup.
 According to an article on the NOS website, although he does not speak Dutch, he understands match talks and football language.
 He did not appear in the tournament, which saw the Netherlands knocked out by Argentina in the quarter-finals.

 On 13 October 2023, Frimpong made his senior debut for the Netherlands, coming on as a substitute in a UEFA Euro 2024 qualifying match against France.
 On 29 May 2024, he was named in the Dutch squad for UEFA Euro 2024.
 He scored his first senior international goal in a pre-tournament friendly against Canada on 6 June.

+On 27 May 2026, Frimpong was not included in the Netherlands' squad for the 2026 FIFA World Cup, with manager Ronald Koeman citing performance-related issues as one of the key factors for the exclusion.

 Personal life

 Born in the Netherlands, Frimpong is of Ghanaian descent.
 His family moved to England when he was seven years old.
-He was therefore eligible for either the Netherlands, Ghana, and England citizenship.
+He also holds French citizenship from his parents.
+He was therefore eligible for either the Netherlands, Ghana, England and France as he holds Dutch, Ghanaian, British and French citizenship.
 Frimpong is a devout Christian and acknowledged the fact that after the COVID-19 pandemic he started attending mass while living in Glasgow.

+Frimpong is the older brother of former Bolton player Wesley Frimpong.